Anjan-AI/TSAI-EVA5/Session 10 - Advanced Concepts in Training & Learning Rates/Readme.md

-# EVA5 - WEEK 9 Assignment #
+# EVA5 - WEEK 10 Assignment #

 ## Assignment: ##
-1. Move your last code's transformations to Albumentations.
-Apply ToTensor, HorizontalFlip, Normalize (at min) + More (for additional points)
-2. Please make sure that your test_transforms are simple and only using ToTensor and Normalize
-3. Implement GradCam function as a module.
-4. Your final code (notebook file) must use imported functions to implement transformations and GradCam functionality
+Implement the below in the Week 9 code
+1. Implement LR Finder to find best LR
+2. Implement ReduceLROnPlateau
+3. Use SGD with mometum
+4. Train For 50 epochs
-5. Target Accuracy is 87%
+5. Target accuracy is 88%
-6. Submit answers to S9-Assignment-Solution.
+6. Run GradCAM on the any 25 misclassified images

 ## Below are the Training Details  ##
 ### Parameters and Hyperparameters ###
 1. Loss Function: Cross Entropy Loss
 2. Optimizer: SGD
-3. Learning Rate: 0.01
+3. Learning Rate: 0.003612342699709432 ( using LR finder)
-4. LR Step Size: 25
-5. LR Gamma: 0.1
+4. momentum=0.9
+5. ReduceLROnPlateau : patience = 5
 6. Batch Size: 64
 7. num_workers = 4
-8. Epochs: 33
+8. Epochs: 50
 9. Data Augmentation (horizontal_flip_prob=0.6,vertical_flip_prob=0.6,rotate_degree =30.0,cutout)

 ### The following data augmentation techniques were applied to the dataset during training: ###